 - Concerns over liability if diabetes educator is not a clinic employee

-- Be flexible in program implementation and be willing to restructure if need be
+- Be flexible in program implementation and restructuring

 - Be mindful of long-term impact and sustainability

-- Conduct kick-off events at each of the locations where the educator physically travels to the remote locations to meet staff and potential participants
+- Conduct kick-off events with the educator physically present at the teleconnection sites to for initial “meet and greet” with staff and potential participants